AnnaCzinege/ProgLearn-Backend/README.md

 ## Frontend

-The bdmI frontend that acts as the presentation layer for the project is available at the following link: [ProgLearn-Frontend](https://github.com/AnnaCzinege/ProgLearn-Frontend)</br>
+The ProgLearn frontend that acts as the presentation layer for the project is available at the following link: [ProgLearn-Frontend](https://github.com/AnnaCzinege/ProgLearn-Frontend)</br>

 ## Contributors